 We acquired a set of Math Dice a few years ago and my son loved playing with them but they have been languishing in the game closet for a while now so I thought it was time to bring them out for some fun math dice games during our final week of Camp Mathematics.
 We had quite a good time at the dinner table the other night playing games and coming up with some crazy equations!
-I realize playing math games during meal time is not for everyone but, I encourage you to try these dice games with your kids to show them how fun math can actually be.
+I realize playing math games during meal time is not for everyone, but I encourage you to try these math dice games with your kids to show them how fun math can actually be.

 We always play math dice cooperatively.
-Currently, my youngest has a lot of difficulty with competitive games and since his 10 year old brother’s math skills are more advanced than his, it makes sense to work together, thus avoiding much despair and frustration for all of us!
-Plus, I don’t need any more reason for my kids to one up each other!
-(Note: this post contains affiliate links.
-Affiliate links help monetize this blog.)
+Currently, my youngest has a lot of difficulty with competitive games and since his 10 year old brother's math skills are more advanced than his, it makes sense to work together, thus avoiding much despair and frustration for all of us!
+Plus, I don't need any more reason for my kids to one up each other!
+(Note: this post contains affiliate links that earn from qualifying purchases.)

 We used Think Fun Math Dice for these games.
 The set comes with two 12-sided dice and three 6 sided dice.